sametmax/django-quicky/README.md

         ...
         return context

-This is beta software, but it already use it in production.
+Note that this software is beta, but it's already used in production.

 Just `pip install django-quicky`.

 Url decorators
 ===============

-If you like micro frameworks like <a href="http://bottlepy.org/docs/dev/">bottle</a>, you probably miss the very easy way to declare a route.
+If you like micro frameworks like [bottle](http://bottlepy.org/docs/dev/), you probably miss the very easy way to declare a route.

 Now you can do this: